BreachForums: 2025 shutdown

-Founder's arrest in 2025
+Founder's resentencing in 2025

 On September 16, 2025, Fitzpatrick was resentenced to three years in federal prison.
-Fitzpatrick had previously pleaded guilty to conspiracy to commit access device fraud, solicitation related to access devices, and possession of child sexual abuse material.

-The resentencing followed a January 2025 ruling by the United States Court of Appeals for the Fourth Circuit, which vacated his initial sentence of time served (17 days) and twenty years of supervised release.
-The appeals court determined that the original sentence was substantively unreasonable given the scale and seriousness of the offenses.
+The resentencing followed a January 2025 decision by the United States Court of Appeals for the Fourth Circuit, which vacated his initial sentence of 17 days of time served and 20 years of supervised release.
+The appeals court found the original sentence substantively unreasonable in light of the scale and seriousness of the offenses.

-As part of his plea agreement, Fitzpatrick forfeited more than 100 domain names, over a dozen electronic devices used to operate BreachForums, and cryptocurrency proceeds derived from the forum.
-According to the Department of Justice, BreachForums hosted more than 888 datasets of stolen information, comprising over 14 billion records of personal identifying information.
+As part of his plea agreement, Fitzpatrick forfeited more than 100 domain names, more than a dozen electronic devices and cryptocurrency derived from the forum's activities.
+According to the Department of Justice, the original BreachForums hosted more than 14 billion individual records of personal information.